ItsSilvie/blog.silvie.org/sets/2023-kickstarter-promo.markdown

 ### Foil availability

-On 22nd December 2021 in [Kickstarter update #7](https://www.kickstarter.com/projects/weebs/grand-archive-tcg/posts/3392207) the developers announced that certain cards which were included in the Lorraine and Rai Starter Decks but had subsequently been removed from the main <span class="dead-link">[Dawn of Ashes](/dawn-of-ashes)</span> set would be released in foil as Kickstarter-exclusive promo cards.
+On 22nd December 2021 in [Kickstarter update #7](https://www.kickstarter.com/projects/weebs/grand-archive-tcg/posts/3392207) the developers announced that certain cards which were included in the Lorraine and Rai Starter Decks but had subsequently been removed from the main [Dawn of Ashes](/DOA-1st_(set)) set would be released in foil as Kickstarter-exclusive promo cards.

 This was to ensure that foil versions of those cards would be available, as the Lorraine and Rai Starter Decks only contain non-foil cards.